Artists add some funk to the functional

 Kearney agreed to let the dark green wall become a public canvas and suggested inviting more artists to participate.
 He also provided financial support, including money for paint, Mikkelson said.

 With the criteria of being able to work fast and to produce art with a positive message, Mikkelson and Rick Rogers, president of BeaconArts, recruited Ron English, Kalene Rivers and Dan Weise to transform the fencing with them.

 The results, dubbed the Art Wall, will be celebrated at the fence on Beacon’s Second Saturday, July 14, from 5 to 8 p.m., with a reception that will feature a performance at 6:30 p.m. by dancer Nathalie Jonas of Cold Spring and Brooklyn poet Eleana Kouneli.
 As construction continues behind it, the wall should remain in place for at least a year.

 Mikkelson draws with both hands at the same time, producing symmetrical work.
 On an exceedingly hot day, she covered about 90 feet with vibrant designs.
 Rogers contributed signs with playful messages.
 Rivers and Weise, who run Open Space and Thundercut Design, worked in tandem on a mural that includes Rivers’ geometrics made with yarn.

 English finished off the canvas with characters that are part of his POPaganda universe, which he describes as “a mashup of high and low cultural touchstones.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.